-- Be sure to bring EVERYDAY a change of clothes, tennis shoe or hiking boot, reusable water bottle with your name on it, 2 towels, swim suit, lunch, snacks, sunscreen, bug repellant, your brave and a POSITIVE attitude!!!
+- Be sure to bring every day a change of clothes, tennis shoe or hiking boot, reusable water bottle with your name on it, 2 towels, swimsuit, water shoes, lunch, snacks, sunscreen, bug repellant, your brave and a POSITIVE attitude!!!

 - Caps/Hat are a very good idea

-- Please DO NOT bring cellphone or other electronic devices
+- Please DO NOT bring a cellphone or other electronic devices

 - Please DO NOT bring jewelry, watches, books, magazines, etc

-- This is a Christ centered camp so profanity, vulgarity or other obscene words or gestures are grounds for immediate dismissal and not eligible for a refund.
+- This is a Christ-centered camp.
+Profanity, vulgarity and obscene words/gestures are grounds for immediate dismissal and not eligible for a refund.

-Archery, Fishing, Kayaking, Paddle boards, Volleyball, Swimming, Aerial Adventure Park, Zipline Canopy Tour, Climbing Wall, Climbing Tower, Power Free Fall, Team Building, Putt Putt Golf, Scavengar Hunts, Nature and Historic Walks, River Trek, Kickball, Special Nature Program and more.
+Archery, Fishing, Kayaking, Paddleboards, Volleyball, Swimming, Aerial Adventure Park, Zip-line Canopy Tour, Climbing Wall, Climbing Tower, Power Free Fall, Team Building, Putt Putt Golf, Scavenger Hunts, Nature and Historic Walks, River Trek, Kickball, Special Nature Program and more.

-Pick up will be at the camp pavilion at 430p.
-If your child is here after 4:30pm, he/she will be placed in our extended care program and incur a fee.
+Pick up will be at the camp pavilion at 4:30 pm.
+If your child is here after 4:30 pm, he/she will be placed in our extended care program and incur a fee.

-Please send your child with a packed lunch and snack including drink (we recommend a refillable water bottle) Monday-Thursday.
-On Friday, we will provide lunch for the campers - you may send a snack if you wish.
+Please send your child with a packed lunch and snack including a drink (we recommend a refillable water bottle) Monday-Thursday.
+On Friday, we will provide lunch for the campers – you may send a snack if you wish.
 There is an option to purchase sack lunches from Historic Banning Mills.
 The price is $60 for the week.
-The lunch includes a hearty deli style sandwich or wrap, chips, whole piece of fruit, cookie and bottle of water.
+The lunch includes a hearty deli-style sandwich or wrap, chips, a whole piece of fruit, cookie, and bottle of water.
 You are welcome to send your camper with cash to purchase items from the gift shop including bottled water and snacks.

-Your camper will participate in outdoor activities including ropes course, zipline canopy tours, challenge courses, hiking and other outdoor activities; therefore, all campers MUST wear a closed toe tennis shoe or hiking boot.
+Your camper will participate in outdoor activities including ropes course, zip line canopy tours, challenge courses, hiking and other outdoor activities; therefore, all campers MUST wear a closed toe tennis shoe or hiking boot.
 We can not allow your child to participate in camp without proper shoes.
 Please remember to dress comfortably in play type clothes.
-The majority of the activites occur outside and your camper will get dirty!
-Aside from pool, your child may be participating in water activities so your child will need a watershoe and bring 2 towels.
+The majority of the activities occur outside and your camper will get dirty!
+Aside from pool, your child may be participating in water activities so your child will need a water shoe and bring 2 towels.
 Flip-flops are ONLY permitted around the pool.

 GIRLS DRESS CODE:

 Please dress comfortably.
-Shorts must be below the fingertips on the side, we recommend bermuda or basketball style shorts.
-No spandex, cheer, volleyball or 3" or 5" shorts.
+Shorts must be below the fingertips on the side, we recommend Bermuda or basketball style shorts.
+No spandex, cheer volleyball or 3″ or 5″ shorts.
 No spaghetti strap tank tops.
-If your daughter wears a standard tank top or razor back tank, we request that you please dress her with an under tank shirt as well.
-We ask that girls wear a one-piece swim suit or a tankini.
-No bikini's please.
+If your daughter wears a standard tank top or razor back tank, we request that you please dress her in an under tank shirt as well.
+We ask that girls wear a one-piece swimsuit or a tankini.
+No bikini’s, please.

 BOYS DRESS CODE:

 Please dress comfortably.
-Shorts must be below the fingertips on the side, we recommend bermuda or basketball style shorts.
+Shorts must be below the fingertips on the side, we recommend Bermuda or basketball style shorts.
 No spandex!.
 Boys MUST wear a shirt during all activities.
-If your son wears a standard tank top or razor back tank, we request that you please dress him with an under tank shirt as well.
-We ask that boys wear a standard swim trunks, boys may go without t-shirts ONLY during pool time.
+If your son wears a standard tank top or razor back tank, we request that you please dress him in an under tank shirt as well.
+We ask that boys wear standard swim trunks, boys may go without t-shirts ONLY during pool time.
 No speedo style bottoms.

-Your registration packet comes with an area for you to complete for medication.
-Medication will only be distributed under the specific instruction from the campers parent/legal guardian or physican.
-Prescription medications MUST be in original bottle, in date with dosing instructions on the label.
+Your registration packet comes with an area for you to complete for any medications.
+Medication will only be distributed under the specific instruction from the camper’s parent/legal guardian or physician.
+Prescription medications MUST be in the original bottle, and date with dosing instructions on the label.
 All medications must be handed directly to the camp director, please do not send medication in with your child.
 Only epi-pen and rescue inhalers will be held by the camp director during camp.
 All other medication will be locked for the duration of camp and administered to camper per instructions provided to Historic Banning Mills staff.
 All medical conditions requiring medication MUST be noted on the medical forms, including over-the-counter medications.

 PLEASE make sure to note any allergies or intolerances so that we can prepare accordingly and be aware of potential hazards.

-We understand some times things happen and you need to cancel your campers registration.
+We understand sometimes things happen and you need to cancel your camper’s registration.
 All cancellations more than 30 days before campers arrival will be refunded at 100% of the cost of camp minus the $40non-refundable deposit.
-If cancel less than 30 days before your campers arrival, you will be refunded 50% of the camp cost minus your $40 non-refundable deposit.
-Please contact our off by email (firstname.lastname@example.org) to cancel a reservations.
+If cancel less than 30 days before your camper’s arrival, you will be refunded 50% of the camp cost minus your $40 non-refundable deposit.
+Please contact our off by email (firstname.lastname@example.org) to cancel a reservation.